fvgm-spec/jsonplaceholder_api_fetcher/README.md

  python3 src/main.py
  ```

-After the data is stored locally, by running the main module all the analysis will be performed and data will be validated using the defined models.
+After the data is stored locally (as shown in the image below) in the directory `delta_tables`, by running the *main.py* module all the analysis will be performed and data will be validated using the defined models.

 <p>
 <div class="column">